mesfind/academic-website/content/home/about.md

 My current project aims to understand the involvement of class I MHC molecules in skin sensitisation to chemical allergens.
-I also contribute to research into contagious cancer in the [Tasmanian Devil](https://www.southampton.ac.uk/biosci/research/projects/identifying-peptide-candidates-for-a-vaccine-against-the-contagious-cancer.page), and I am a [Data and Software Carpentry](https://carpentries.org/) instructor.
+I also contribute to research into human cancer and contagious cancer in the
+[Tasmanian Devil](https://www.southampton.ac.uk/biosci/research/projects/identifying-peptide-candidates-for-a-vaccine-against-the-contagious-cancer.page), and I am a [Data and Software Carpentry](https://carpentries.org/) instructor.